kettanaito/react-advanced-form/docs/validation/rules.md

 }
 ```

-Named rules allow to precisely control the validation messages displayed respectively to the rule's name.
-Read more about this in [Validation messages: Named resolvers](./messages.md#named-resolvers) section.
+The main purpose of the named rule is to be able to associate a specific validation message with it, based on its name.
+Learn more about this in [Validation messages: Named resolvers](./messages.md#named-resolvers) section.

 ## Multiple rules
-One field selector can have multiple rules declared at once:
+One field selector can have multiple rules:

 ```jsx
 // src/validation-rules.js